 |Share / Tweet / Pin Me!|

 Voice is a grammatical term related to verb conjugation.
-The voice of a verb form expresses the relationship between that verb and its subject: whether it is active, passive, or pronominal (reflexive).
+The voice of a verb form expresses the relationship between that verb and its subject.
+French has three voices:

 Voix active | Active voice

 The default voice is active and indicates that the subject does something.
-You use the active voice every day and you don’t even think about it.
+You use the active voice every day without even thinking about it.

 |Le chat voit la souris.||The cat sees the mouse.|

 |Un bruit a réveillé mes enfants.||A noise woke up my children.|